• Skip to primary navigation

 Portobello mushrooms are a great alternative to porcini mushrooms because they have similar textures and flavors.

-These large brown mushrooms often contain more moisture, which will make your dish more succulent.
+These large brown mushrooms often contain more moisture, which will make your dish more juicy.

 These mushrooms are known for their characteristic large, dark caps, measuring up to 4 inches in diameter.